Hollywood blacklist: Break (1957–present)

+However, some individuals managed to escape the blacklist or save their careers from ending, in varying ways.
+Screenwriter Isobel Lennart volunteered to appear before the HUAC to avoid issues with her MGM contract and has stated that she feels guilt for cooperating with the Committee.
 The first big break in the Hollywood blacklist followed soon after.
 On January 20, 1960, director Otto Preminger publicly announced that Dalton Trumbo, one of the best known members of the Hollywood Ten, would be the screenwriter of Preminger's forthcoming film Exodus.
 Six and a half months later, with Exodus still to debut, The New York Times reported that Universal Pictures would give Trumbo screen credit for his writing work on Spartacus, a decision now recognized as being largely made by the film's star/producer Kirk Douglas.
 On October 6, Spartacus premiered – the first movie to bear Trumbo's name since he had received story credit on Emergency Wedding in 1950.
 In the period from 1947 to 1960, Trumbo had written or co-written approximately 17 motion pictures without credit.
 Exodus followed in December 1960, also bearing Trumbo's name.
+Trumbo regained his status through these films and continued his career in entertainment.
 The blacklist was clearly coming to an end, but its effects continued to reverberate into the next century.

 John Henry Faulk won his lawsuit in 1962.
 With this court decision, the private blacklisters and those who enforced entertainment industry blacklists were put on notice that they were legally liable for the professional and financial damage they caused, which helped bring a halt to "smear" publications like Counterattack.
 However, a number of blacklistees, such as Adrian Scott and Lillian Hellman, remained personae non gratae for several more years.
 The character actor Lionel Stander could not find film work until 1965.
 Hollywood Ten screenwriters John Howard Lawson and Lester Cole, who did not renounce communism in later life, were never "un-blacklisted".